angarsky/diveintopython/learn/statements/if.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/statements/if

 In Python, the `if` statement is used for conditional execution of code.
 It allows you to specify a condition and execute a block of code only if that condition evaluates to `True`.

 ## How to Use the `if` Statement in Python